France

 1. Chardonnay: Chardonnay is a versatile white grape variety grown in various regions of France.
 It is the primary grape in Burgundy, particularly in the Chablis and Côte d'Or areas.
 It is also used in Champagne production.

-2. Sauvignon Blanc: Sauvignon Blanc is a white grape variety that excels in the Loire Valley, especially in the Sancerre and Pouilly-Fumé appellations.
+2. Sauvignon Blanc: Sauvignon Blanc is a white grape variety that excels in the Loire Valley, especially in the Sancerre and Pouilly-Fumé appellations, producing very refreshing wines.
 It is also planted in Bordeaux and other regions like Languedoc-Roussillon.

 3. Sémillon: Sémillon is an important white grape variety in Bordeaux, particularly in the production of sweet wines like Sauternes and Barsac.
 It is often blended with Sauvignon Blanc.